SacDeNoeuds/unhoax/docs/custom-type-email.md

----
-title: 3a.
-Custom Type – Email
+# Custom Type – Email
-category: Guide
----

 ## Introduction

-It is very common to bring your own, I built this library specifically for that actually ; because we all have our concepts which vary on the industry we work in and how our business models are defined.
+It is very common to bring your own types, I built this library specifically because of that actually ; because we all have our concepts which vary on the industry we work in and how our business models are defined.

 The "email" concept may be extraordinarily different from one environment to another: